isomerpages/mpa-seathedifference/_for-jobseekers/MPA Careers/Sustainability.md

 description: ""
 third_nav_title: MPA Careers
 ---
-The Maritime and Port Authority offers a wide scope of job opportunities to individuals who want be part of the team that drives Singapore as a leading international maritime centre and global hub port.
+Sustainability is taking care of the way resources are being used so that the needs of our future generations can continue to be met.
+With Singapore being one of the world’s busiest ports, it plays an important role in ensuring environmental responsibility is at the forefront of maritime operations.

-### Sustainability
+### Available Positions in Sustainability
 Indicate your interest for any of the jobs below by uploading your CV [here](go.gov.sg/mpa-job-application) or clicking on the links below.

 |Job Role | Brief Description |